shramanasen/Face-detection-with-OpenCV-Models/README.md

 Detected faces are displayed with bounding boxes.
 The DNN method additionally shows the confidence scores.

-WARNINGS
+N.B.
 ---------

+- The accuracy of face detection for Haar and LBP can increase or decrease by altering the 'minNeighbors' value responsible for sensitivity.
-Make sure to handle privacy permissions for custom path directories as well as webcam access for Pycharm or any other IDE especially for Mac, for the code to run seamlessly.
+- Make sure to handle privacy permissions for custom path directories as well as webcam access for Pycharm or any other IDE especially for Mac, for the code to run seamlessly.